FrancescoDiCursi/bibtex-google-scholar/README.md

 Open the terminal in that folder and, once you have installed all the needed libraries (along with the ChromeDriver), just run the following command:  `python bibtex-google-scholar-formatting.py`

-Follow the questions according to your need and be carefull to insert the correct answers, otherwise the script will crash.
+Answer to the questions according to your need and be carefull to insert the correct answers, otherwise the script will crash.

 ______